mark-borg/Mark-Borg.github.io/_posts/2016-11-02-river-crossing-puzzles.md

 In this puzzle we have 2 possible shortest paths, both of lenth 17.
 Note also the number of side branches that terminate with a dead-end.
 A graph searching algorithm will have to use *backtracking* a number of times here.

+### Code repository

+The code snippets used on this page can be found on [github](https://github.com/mark-borg/River-Crossing-Puzzles).
+There is also an R notebook that shows code usage, very similar to what has been done here.

 ### Concluding Thoughts